3 days in Perth: An Easy to follow itinerary

 There are so many places to visit nearby Perth we suggest along with your 4-5 days in Perth city you should try to allow 3-7 days to explore the rest of South-Western WA.
 This area, including Margaret River and Albany, offers some of the most beautiful beaches in the country.

-Lisa Cook is a freelance writer based in Perth who grew up in the coastal town of Albany, which she credits for her adventurous, ocean-loving spirit.
-With a deep love for travel, Lisa will give you the ultimate experience of food, culture and people – sharing local secrets and the joy of discovering new places.
+Author: Lisa Cook is a freelance writer based in Perth who grew up in the coastal town of Albany, which she credits for her adventurous, ocean-loving spirit.
+With a deep love for travel, Lisa will give you the ultimate experience of food, culture, and people – sharing local secrets and the joy of discovering new places.